Westoe: Road

 Westoe Road (formerly Westoe Lane) forms part of the A1018 road from South Shields to Seaham, and was so named because it originally ran between South Shields and Westoe Village.
 What is now considered Westoe Village has limited vehicular access via St George's Avenue only, which contributes heavily to its tranquil reputation.

 Tyne and Wear Metro

 The Westoe area is served by the Chichester Metro station, the penultimate stop on the South Shields branch of the Tyne and Wear Metro rapid transit system.

 Education

 The South Shields campus of South Tyneside College is located on St George's Avenue (just before access to Westoe Village) and serves further education to people ages 14 years and older.

-Recreation
+Sport

 Westoe Rugby Football Club

 Westoe Rugby Football Club, which was established in 1875, is one of the oldest organizations still in the Westoe area today.
 The club has continuously occupied its original ground, directly opposite Westoe Village, since its establishment, and is today one of the local community hubs of the area.

+Harton & Westoe CW

+Harton and Westoe C.W was a association football club in Westoe, South Shields.
+The club was playing in the Wearside League before going into extinction in 2019.